Policy & Sandboxing — Design

 - scratch/cache roots (

-/tmp,/private/tmp,/private/var/folders,/dev,$HOME/Library/Caches) $HOME/.orbitfor inherited Orbit subprocess audit/state- provider state dirs: Codex (
+/tmp,/private/tmp,/private/var/folders,/dev,$HOME/Library/Caches) $HOME/.orbit/state/logsfor early inherited Orbit subprocess logging before runtime root resolution- provider state dirs: Codex (

 modifyroots from the resolved profile - Codex side-write roots from runtime provider config, appended after policy denies so workflow state remains writable under the outer sandbox